PandasThumb/pandasthumb.github.io/_posts/2021/2021-05-15-We-are-the-knights-who-say-evolution.md

         they become unable to acknowledge those changes.
 And, it turns out, when common descent is inferred.
 Their love affair with "change" seems to always end there.
         <P>
         So now we seem to be back to an earlier era, when species were assumed to be fixed.
-Even Young Earth Creationists seemed to have invoked extremely rapid evolution so as to turn the limited number of "kinds" on the Ark into all present-day species in a few hundred years.
+Even Young Earth Creationists seemed lately to have invoked extremely rapid evolution so as to turn the limited number of "kinds" that would fit on the Ark into all present-day species in a few hundred years.
           Now the Discovery Institute announces that, whatever the amount of change. the word "evolution" is unhearable.
           <p>
             Well, I am an evolutionary biologist, because that's what I work on -- the processes of evolution and the history of life that results.